unixbox-net/lh/README.md

 **Export to JSON**: Exports search results to JSON format for further analysis or sharing with others.
 **Live and Less Modes**: Enables real-time log monitoring or in-depth review through the less pager.

 Whether you're a system administrator, developer, or security professional, LogHOG offers a comprehensive suite of tools for efficient log analysis and bug hunting.
-Its simplicity, speed, and robustness make it an indispensable tool for system diagnostics and digital forensics.  and I'm lazzy.
+Its simplicity, speed, and robustness make it an indispensable forensics tool.